 - Explore strategies for promoting students' civic engagement

-- Attend academic parnter workshops on best practices, integrating DEI principles and critical reflection
+- Attend academic partner workshops on topics such as best practices for partnerships, integrating DEI principles, critical reflection, and more

 - Apply for one of our Faculty Community Engagement Grants to support your community-engaged teaching, research, or service